Peter’s colleagues become his critics

 Tarsus, in what is now southern Turkey, was the hometown of Saul (Paul).
 It would have been about a 100-mile (160-km) trip by land and sea northwest of Antioch.

 The writer doesn’t explain why people called believers “Christians.”
-Earlier, folks called them followers of “the Way,” (see the note for 9:2).
+Earlier, folks called them followers of “the Way” (see the footnote for Acts 9:2).
 One popular guess is that “Christians” came partly from the Greek title of Jesus: Christ.
 That word is Messiah in Hebrew, the ancient language of the Jews.
-In English, it means Anointed, as in appointed by God himself.
+In English, it means “Anointed,” as in appointed by God himself.
 The second half of the word for Christians, “ians,” comes from the Roman Empire’s native language of Latin: ianus.
 It means “group.”
 Christians were the “Christ group.”

-Claudius reigned for 13 years, from AD 41-54.
+Claudius reigned for 13 years, from AD 41 to AD 54.
 Scholars estimate that Saul and Barnabas ministered in Antioch during the early or middle AD 40s.
-Roman historians report that droughts struck in years 1, 2, 4, 9, and 11 of Claudius’ reign.
-One inscription from what is now Turkey says a famine gripped the whole world, perhaps a reference to many regions inside Roman Empire and perhaps beyond.
-The Jewish historian Josephus said a famine struck what is now Israel and Palestinian Territories from AD 44-48.
+Roman historians report that droughts struck in years 1, 2, 4, 9, and 11 of Claudius’s reign.
+One inscription from what is now Turkey says a famine gripped the whole world, perhaps a reference to many regions inside the Roman Empire and perhaps beyond.
+The Jewish historian Josephus said a famine struck what is now Israel and Palestinian Territories from AD 44 to AD 48.

-Do you think the Jews who criticized Peter for eating with “uncircumcised men” (11:3) overreacted?
+Do you think the Jews who criticized Peter for eating with “uncircumcised men” (Acts 11:3) overreacted?
 There’s nothing in the Jewish Bible, which Christians usually call the Old Testament, that forbids Jews from eating with non-Jews.
 Apparently, Jews feared that Gentiles were unclean because they didn’t obey the kosher diet prescribed in Leviticus 11.
-Jews who didn’t obey the kosher diet became “ceremonially unclean” (Leviticus 11:43) and had to undergo cleansing rituals to restore their holiness.
+Jews who didn’t obey the kosher diet became ceremonially unclean (Leviticus 11:43) and had to undergo cleansing rituals to restore their holiness.

-Peter said he went to Cornelius’ house because “The Spirit told me to go” (11:12).
+Peter said he went to Cornelius’s house because “the Spirit told me to go” (Acts 11:12).
 He didn’t say how the Spirit told him that.
 Any ideas?

-When Peter finished telling his story about the Holy Spirit filling Cornelius and other non-Jews in the house, Peter’s critics “shut up” (11:18).
+When Peter finished telling his story about the Holy Spirit filling Cornelius and other non-Jews in the house, Peter’s critics “shut up” (Acts 11:18).
 When they eventually spoke again, it was to praise God.
 What does that say about his critics?

 LIFE APPLICATION.
 Many Jews in Peter’s day didn’t associate with non-Jews.
 It wasn’t because there was a clear-cut law about that in their Bible.
 It was because it was a common practice.
 Rabbis taught that it was the wise thing to do, to make sure the Jews didn’t become spiritually contaminated.
 Do Christians do the same kind of thing—not associate with some people for fear of spiritual pollution or perhaps for fear of what other Christians would think of them?

 LIFE APPLICATION.
-Peter said “the Holy Spirit came and entered everyone in the house” (11:15).
+Peter said, “The Holy Spirit came and entered everyone in the house” (Acts 11:15).
 He doesn’t say how.
 He just said it was obvious to everyone there.
 Does anything like that happen today when Christians get together and talk about spiritual things?
 If so, what does it look like or feel like?